BradleyA/Linux-admin/github-repository-traffic/README.md

 *  Rquirements:
     * Do you have internet access to GitHub
     * Do you have permission to run crontab jobs on your system
-    * Do you have write permission in /usr/local/data directory, if not choose a different directory
+    * Do you have write permission in /usr/local/data directory, if not, use a directory you do have write permission

 ### Install